 Antibiotics are often used to treat bacterial infections, open sores, or cracking in the skin caused by frequent scratching.
 A skincare professional from Affiliated Dermatology can prescribe antibiotics for a length of time based on the condition of your skin issue and your specific needs.
 Taking the required antibiotics for the recommended time will continue to prevent infections from reoccurring.

-Oral antihistamines are ideal for those suffering with severe itching.
+Oral Antihistamines are ideal for those suffering from severe itching.
 Certain types of medications make you sleepy, helping not only to eliminate itching itself but also helping anyone whose sleep is affected by the continuous sensation to scratch.
-Finally get a good night’s sleep and relief from scratching by taking a simple oral antihistamine.
+Finally, get a good night’s sleep and relief from scratching by taking a simple oral antihistamine.

-Corticosteroids are used for extreme cases of itching.
-Oral corticosteroids prescription or simple corticosteroid injections, are performed to reduce inflammation and control the severe itching sensation.
+Oral or Injected Corticosteroids are used for extreme cases of itching.
+Oral corticosteroid prescription or simple corticosteroid injections are performed to reduce inflammation and control the severe itching sensation.
 Although this treatment is effective for eczema, it is used as a short-term solution due to potential long-term usage side effects.

 Atopic Dermatitis is the most frequent form of eczema and is thought to be caused by abnormal functioning of the body’s immune system.
 It is characterized by itchy, inflamed skin.
 Atopic dermatitis tends to run in families.
 About two-thirds of the people who develop this form of eczema do so before the age of one.
 Atopic dermatitis generally flares up and recedes intermittently throughout the patient’s life.

 Contact Dermatitis is caused when the skin comes into contact with an allergy-producing agent or an irritant, such as chemicals.
 Finding the triggering allergen is important to treatment and prevention.
 Allergens can be things like laundry detergent, cosmetics, jewelry, fabrics, perfume, diapers, and poison ivy or poison sumac.